-The research line aims at the re-design at algorithmic level of target ocean numerical models through the following steps: (a) definition of the main bottlenecks to the efficiency of parallel codes and the exploitation of the peak performance of the new generation HPC systems (b) investigation of algorithms and innovative architecture-oriented technologies for the optimisation and parallelization of numerical simulation codes and (c) exploration of new opportunities, such as Hybrid Numerical Models (HNMs), based on combining deterministic modeling and machine learning components.
+The research line aims at the re-design at algorithmic level of target ocean numerical models through the following steps: (a) definition of the main bottlenecks to the efficiency of parallel codes and the exploitation of the peak performance of the new generation HPC systems, (b) investigation of algorithms and innovative architecture-oriented technologies for the optimisation and parallelization of numerical simulation codes codes, and (c) exploitation of new approaches based on Domain Specific Languages (DSL) to guaranties performance portability, easy support for heterogeneous architectures (i.e. GPUs), separation of concerns between model development and HPC optimization.

-PI: Giovanni Aloisio (Univ.
-Salento e Fondazione CMCC, Lecce) - giovanni.aloisio@unisalento.it Others: Silvia Mocavero (Fondazione CMCC, Lecce)
+PI: Italo Epicoco (Univ.
+Salento e Fondazione CMCC, Lecce) - italo.epicoco@cmcc.it Others: Francesco Carere (CMCC/HPC-TRES-2023-02), Francesca Mele (Fondazione CMCC, Lecce)